 The conditions and practices for moving to Finland vary depending on whether a person moves to Finland from an EU country or outside the EU and whether they move here to study or short-term seasonal work, for example.
 This page includes examples of the most typical situations.
-The coronavirus pandemic may affect the conditions for entering Finland.

 It is advisable to find out in more detail the conditions for applying for different residence permits at the Finnish Immigration Service.
 More information on the conditions for moving to Finland and the different residence and work permits is available at the Finnish Immigration Service and on InfoFinland.fi in 12 languages.